urnathan/libcody/README.md

 course, if the handshake fails, subsequent non-handshake messages in the block will fail (producing error responses).

+The `$flags` word, if present allows a server to control what requests might be given.
+See below.

 ### C++ Module Requests

 A set of requests are specific to C++ modules:

+#### Flags

+Several requests and one response have an optional `$flags` word.
+These are the `Cody::Flags` value pertaining to that request.
+If omitted the value 0 is implied.
+The following flags are available:

+* `0`, `None`: No flags.

+* `1<<0`, `NameOnly`: The request is for the name only, and not the CMI contents.

+The `NameOnly` flag may be provded in a handshake response, and indicates that the server is interested in requests only for their implied dependency information.
+It may be provided on a request to indicate that only the CMI name is required, not its contents (for instance, when preprocessing).
+Note that a compiler may still make `NameOnly` requests even if the server did not ask for such.

 #### Repository